 Rs.
 700 (usually included in the ticket price)

 Flights to Mumbai Chhatrapati Shivaji International Airport are available via Air Arabia, Emirates, Air China, Ethiopian Airlines, GoAir, Air France, AirAsia X, Jet Airways, Kenya Airways, Austrian Airlines, Bahrain Air, British Airways, Cathay Pacific, Continental Airlines, Malaysia Airlines, Qantas, Delta Airlines, EgyptAir, Gulf Air, IndiGo, Iran Air, Kingfisher Airlines, Korean Air, Kuwait Airways, Lufthansa, Qatar Airways, Singapore Airlines, Air India, South African Airways, SpiceJet, Air Mauritius, Swiss International Airlines, Bangkok Airways, Thai Airways International and Turkish Airlines.

-Free wifi is available in the airport, however passengers need to provide a mobile phone number to access it.
+Free wifi is available in the airport, however a mobile phone is required.

 There are executive lounges and a business centre located in each terminal, while the nearby Leela Kempinski Hotel provides conference facilities.

 Mumbai International Taxis: the taxi fares above are intended as a guideline only.